JuliaPhylo/PhyloNetworks.jl/docs/src/man/phyLiNC.md

 TODO show output?

-## Network Vizualization
-To plot your estimated networksm you can use the visualization package, PhyloPlots.
+To plot your estimated networks you can use the visualization package, PhyloPlots.
 ```@example snaqplot
 using PhyloPlots
 using RCall # hide